RichOren/KSStrap/content/kss/docs/styleguide.md

 More example code
 -----------------
-This document is also created by using kss-node.
+This document is also created by using KSStrap.
-You can see the source code in the [demo directory](https://github.com/htanjo/kss-node-template/tree/master/demo/src).